PEACHTREE BATTLE – mini-series

 That is unless you don’t count Terrance’s best friend, Pencil—another substance abuser with an ax to grind.
 His wife has left him and has taken up with a Redneck twice his size.
 As equally delusional as Terrance, Pencil decides to take over the job of “saving America” from the President and the Illuminati.
 Wearing his Georgia football helmet, he is able to discern secret messages sent to him by Fox News’, Veronica Hart.
 He receives the messages through the helmet’s secret antenna.
 While Sean and Marla-Dean seek to discover the truth, Pencil pursues an alternate investigation—one based on his grandiose delusions of bringing down the President and his New World Order.

-After escaping with Pretty Boy’s money, Joy meets a young, High School pitching sensation, Joseph Gordon, coming back from a steroid addiction.
+After escaping with Pretty Boy’s money, Joy meets a young, High School pitching sensation, Joseph Gordon, coming back from a steroid and opioid addiction.
 He’s preparing to get drafted by a big league ball club and can’t afford a scandal.
 His mother, Melissa Gordon, will do anything to protect her son from this vixen.
 Little does Melissa know, Joy is pregnant, and it may be her son’s baby.

 The suave, handsome ER doctor, Luke Easton had a short affair with Joy Fortune as well.
 The doctor may also be the father of her unborn child, which the guilt-ridden MD reluctantly admits to his wife, Patricia.
 Patricia Easton’s pretentiousness will not allow her husband’s tryst to ruin her reputation or her status at the Capitol Hill Country Club.
 She’ll protect what she has at any cost.